 For the record, having a landing page, as well as a form for your sign-up, makes a considerable difference.
-If you are you going to get people to sign up on your email list from Pinterest for example, you do not want to send people to a form on your site where there are probably 1000 other places for them to click and get distracted.
+If you are going to get people to sign up on your email list from Pinterest, for example, you do not want to send people to a form on your site where there are probably 1000 other places for them to click and get distracted.

 Sending them to a landing page is great because there are fewer distractions.
 They get to the heart of the matter, which is signing up for your list.

 6. Split test your subject lines